Gibson Guitars explained

 1958 Gibson Explorer

-Other than the pickup selector switch, the Gibson ES and SG Series have two volume controls.
+Besides the pickup selector switch, the Gibson ES and SG Series have two volume controls.
 Both of these are coupled, which allows for quick switching between pickups.
 There are also other features on some of the more modern models.
 For instance, the SG and ES guitars have a three-way pickup selector, which is a bit of a novelty.